Generic Name: barium sulfate

 Apprehensive patients may develop weakness, pallor, tinnitus, diaphoresis and bradycardia following the administration of any diagnostic agent.
 Such reactions are usually non-allergic in nature.

-On rare occasions following repeated administrations, stomach cramps, nausea, vomiting, diarrhea or constipation may occur.
+OVERDOSAGE: On rare occasions following repeated administration, severe stomach cramps, nausea, vomiting, diarrhea or constipation may occur.
+These are transitory in nature and are not considered serious.
 Symptoms may be treated according to currently accepted standards of medical care.

-Store product to protect from excessive heat (above 40 degrees centigrade)
+STORAGE: Store product to protect from freezing and excessive heat (above 40°C).

 |Labeler - Genus Medical Technologies, LLC (079478547)|